gyroflow/gyroflow/README.md

 ## Authors

-* [AdrianEddy](https://github.com/AdrianEddy/) - *Author of the Rust implementation (code in this repository), author of the UI, GPU processing and advanced rendering features*
+* [AdrianEddy](https://github.com/AdrianEddy/) - *Author of the Rust implementation (code in this repository), author of the UI, GPU processing, rolling shutter correction and advanced rendering features*
 * [Elvin Chen](https://github.com/ElvinC/) - *Author of the first version in Python, laid the groundwork to make all this possible*
 * [Aphobius](https://github.com/Aphobius/) - *Author of velocity dampened smoothing algorithm*